pmgitlab/user-api-automation-framework/README.md

 ## 💡 Notes

--   You can switch to **Fake REST API** anytime by updating `config.py`.
+-   You can switch to **Mock REST API** anytime by updating `config.py`.
 -   This framework is extendable for real-time API automation in production systems.

 ------------------------------------------------------------------------

 ## 💫 Contribution & Feedback
-If you’d like to contribute, improve, or suggest new test scenarios, feel free to create a pull request or open an issue.
+If you'd like to contribute, improve, or suggest new test scenarios, feel free to create a pull request or open an issue.

-⭐ **If you liked this framework, don’t forget to star it on GitHub!**
+⭐ **If you liked this framework, don't forget to star it on GitHub!**

 ---